aminatpwk/Booking-App/README.md

 - **API Documentation**: Swagger/OpenAPI
 - **Pagination**: For search results
 - **Email Notifications**: For booking confirmations and updates
+- **Apache Kafka**: For event streaming and logging
+- **Docker**: Used to set up the Kafka service in the local development environment

 ## Getting Started